About the award:

 Dugal Hunt

-Dugal Hunt is a Director within the CBRE Global Investment Partners team with responsibility for client portfolio management and sourcing and undertaking due diligence on investment opportunities.
+Dugal Hunt is in the Indirect Private Real Estate team at CBRE Investment Management with responsibility for client portfolio management and sourcing and undertaking due diligence on investment opportunities.

-He has 14 years property industry experience and has 11 years of detailed knowledge and experience of investing in real estate funds in the UK and Continental Europe.
+He has detailed knowledge and experience of investing in real estate funds in the UK and Continental Europe.
 In addition to underwriting new investment opportunities, Dugal has been able to use his industry contacts to actively source investments in existing funds on the secondary market.
 He has been successful in negotiating attractive entry pricing in a number secondary market transactions on behalf of clients of GIP.

 Dugal joined CB Richard Ellis Investors in March 2004.
 Prior to this he has worked at Investment Property Databank on the Portfolio Analysis Service for 3.5 years.
 Dugal gathered valuable experience during his time at IPD, understanding and analysing portfolio performance statistics.